Ángel Ojeda

-Ángel Ojeda Allauca (born 11 August 1992) is a Peruvian footballer who plays as a midfielder for Binacional in the Torneo Descentralizado.
+Ángel Ojeda Allauca (born 11 August 1992 in Callao, Peru) is a Peruvian footballer, who plays as a midfielder for UTC in the Liga 1.

 Club career

-Ángel Ojeda made his debut in the Torneo Descentralizado on 15 May 2010 coming on as a late substitute for Nórbil Romero in the 2–0 away loss to Sport Boys.
+Ojeda made his debut in the Torneo Descentralizado on 15 May 2010 coming on as a late substitute for Nórbil Romero in the 2–0 away loss to Sport Boys.
 Manager Carlos Manta then allowed him to make his home debut as a starter the following round, but his side fell 1–4 against Universidad San Martín.
 Ojeda finished his debut season with 12 league appearances.